willieLjohnson/pygg/README.md

 import pygame
 from random import random
-from . import pygg as GG
+from . import pygg as GG # or `import pygg as GG` if there is no parent package

 class Game(GG.Game):